We must accept finite disappointment, but never lose infinite hope.

 Do you suffer from migraines, facial pain, trigeminal neuralgia, TMJ disorder or neuropathic pain?

-Chronic pain can occur anywhere in your body.
+Chronic pain and restricted movement can occur anywhere in your body.
 It can range from being mild and annoying to being so bad that it gets in the way of your daily activities.
 It can often lead to guarding of the painful area, which in turn can lead to muscle tension or overcompensating elsewhere in the body.

 Being in pain can be incredibly depressing and debilitating